OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 By configuring some well-known variables and tagging your ECS cluster appropriately, Octopus can discover this target for you at deployment time.
 Additionally, Octopus will continue to monitor the target, and will remove it if it is removed in AWS.

-- Set the credentials to use during discovery by either
+- Set the credentials to use during discovery by
   - Configuring an [AWS account](/docs/projects/variables/aws-account-variables.md) variable in your project named **Octopus.Aws.Account**, selecting an account that has permissions to be able to find the cluster.
 If not configured the credentials from the worker set on the deployment step will be used.
   - Optionally configuring discovery to use an assumed role by setting a variable in your project named **Octopus.Aws.AssumedRole.Arn** as well as other variables to configure the session name, duration and external id if required.
 - Configure which AWS region your ECS cluster resides in by setting a variable in your project named **Octopus.Aws.Regions**.